Prepare for a career in family medicine

 - PCT students attend medical school classes and clinical sessions over the summer between their Med 1 and Med 2 year to accelerate their entrance into Part 2 rotations

-- Students progress into the OSU Family Medicine Residency Program ensuring completion of medical school and residency training in Family Medicine in 6 years
+- Students progress into residency in the OSU Family and Community Medicine Residency assuming all requirements are completed and students wish to remain at Ohio State.
+Thus ensuring completion of medical school and residency training in Family Medicine in 6 years.

 - PCT students are involved in the Family Medicine Learning Community + which is a longitudinal curricular experience encompassing specialty topics such as physician wellness, reflective journaling, leadership, population management, collaborate team based care, preventative health, informatics, care planning and coordination.